Polybags' range of biodegradable packaging is designed to get the job done whilst reducing the impact on the environment.

-Polybags' range of standard biodegradable packaging is made from regular polythene - i.e. manufactured using oil-based polymers - with an additive that acts as a catalyst to accelerate the degradation process.
+Polybags also manufacture a range of eco-friendly bags from regular polythene that contains an additive which acts as a catalyst to accelerate the degradation process.